-This allows us to evaluate the polynomial with just k - 1 additions and k - 1 multiplications.
+- This allows us to evaluate the polynomial with just k-1 additions and k-1 multiplications. - In general, Horner's rule allows the evaluation of a polynomial using an optimal number of operations and numerical stability!

-- Intuitively, a polynomial hash code uses multiplication by different powers as a way to spread out the influence of each component across the resulting hash code. - Of course, on a typical computer, evaluating a polynomial will be done using the finite bit representation for a hash code; hence, the value will periodically overflow the bits used for an integer. - Since we are more interested in a good spread of the object $(x_0, x_1, ..., x{k-1})$ with respect to other keys, we simply ignore such overflows.
-Still, we should be mindful that such overflows are occurring and choose the constant a so that it has some nonzero, low-order bits, which will serve to preserve some of the information content even when we are in an overflow situation.
+- Intuitively, a polynomial hash code uses multiplication by different powers as a way to spread out the influence of each component across the resulting hash code. - Of course, on a typical computer, evaluating a polynomial will be done using the finite bit representation for a hash code; hence, the value will periodically overflow the bits used for an integer. - Since we are more interested in a good spread of the object $(x_0, x_1, ..., x{k-1})$ with respect to other keys, we simply ignore such overflows. - Still, we should be mindful that such overflows are occurring and choose the constant α so that it has some nonzero, low-order bits, which will serve to preserve some of the information content even when we are in an overflow situation.